FREQUENTLY ASKED QUESTIONS

 - Invest in people over projects.

 - Aid the development of diverse newsrooms and audiences

-Each month, we ask that grantees fill out a short template to review the progress they are making with their core activity and the experiments that they are expected to undertake.
-This gives the Accelerator team some information about the areas grantees might need support in and allows us to capture the impact the programme is having over its duration.
+Every month, grantees are asked to fill out a short pro forma to review the progress they are making with their core activity and the experiments that they are expected to undertake.
+This process provides the Accelerator team with information about the areas that grantees might need support in and allows the team to capture the impact that the programme is having over its duration.